sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 visible to the user, if only in a brief flash which might attract unwanted attention.

-There we go.
-Running arbitrary code on a random SO user's computer already, and they can't see us doing it!
+And tere we go.
+Running arbitrary code on a random SO user's computer, and they can't see us doing it!
 What fun!

 Would I be telling you this if it was really so easy?
 No.  OK, maybe.
 But it's not.